 There’s a treatment for receding gums, but it can get pricey.
 First choice is gum grafting, which is surgical, another surgical technique is pinhole surgery but it is not for everyone.
 The simplest method done by Dr Mobasser is composite bonding or veneering the tooth, in which will prevent further destruction to the root of your tooth or teeth.
 If you find you can’t afford such treatment, your best option includes gentle brushing with a ‘proper,’ soft-bristled toothbrush, making frequent stops by your dentist, flossing regularly and proper dieting.
 It is best to prevent further destruction at least by dental bonding, or veneering the exposed root.
 Know that the dental bond can prevent further destruction to the nerve of the tooth, and avoid root canal treatment.

 If you already have receding gums, there’s a series of treatment options any cosmetic dentistry can help fix.

 Contact Celebrity dentist Dr. Anthony Mobasser DMD.
-The dentist offers various dental procedures, from dental reconstruction to full mouth construction to fitting porcelain veneers.
+The dentist offers you various dental treatment necessary, He will look for the cause first before doing the treatment.
+He specializes in full dental reconstruction to full mouth veneers.